Take the guesswork out of planning your cardio and strength workouts with this science-backed take on concurrent training.

 Concurrent training is a combination of strength and cardiovascular training performed within one session (think: a full-body HIIT class) or one week.
 In life and in sport, both strength and cardiovascular endurance are essential, and they complement each other well.
 In a review published in Medicine and Science in Sport and Exercise, researchers saw concurrent training improved strength and aerobic capacity over cardio or strength training alone.

-What Are the Benefits of Doing Both Cardio and Strength?
+What Are the Benefits of Doing Both Cardio and Weight Training?

 Strength training can be the secret sauce for improving your cardio performance.
 “It’s like getting better gas mileage on your car,” explains Jay Dawes, PhD, Associate Professor of Applied Exercise Science at Oklahoma State University.
 “In running, strength training improves your stride, you’re able to put more force into the ground, maintain proper joint position throughout your entire run, and you’re going to be less likely to experience an injury.”